 Access the online visa application for Chile.

 Tip: The official Chile government page is primarily Spanish.
 Choose the UK flag icon in the top right corner to switch the language to English.

 The first section will ask you for your passport information and “Consulate of Chile where you will submit your application”.
 There are 4 locations that you can do this at, Montreal, Ottawa, Vancouver, and Toronto.
 (If you don’t know, scroll to the end of the article to find out which jurisdiction you are under)

 Select Canada as the “Nationality shown on passport” and“Passport Issuing Country”.

-This will give you the option of choosing “Type of Visa”.
-You will be applying for the Youth Mobility Visa, or “Residente Temporario, Movilidad de Jovenes”.
+You will be given the option to choose tyour “Type of Visa”.
+You will be applying for the Youth Mobility Visa, or “Residente Temporario”.

 Once you have completed the required fields, click Continue.

-The next 2 sections are simple and straightforward.
-Complete the required fields for your personal information and family contact information.
+The next two sections are simple and straightforward.
+Complete the required fields with your personal information and family contact information.
 Use the name and details shown on your passport.